leftover5-ksully/326_project/docs/submission_02.md

 # Overview of Application
 Our application "Down the Asile" effectively will allow users to login, select the store they want to make a shopping list for, be able to search for the items they want, put them into their cart, and finally generate a map showing where each item is and the fastest route to get it.
+Our layout will be designed so that the navigation bar is simple and gets you where you need to go.
+Selecting what store you want then loading the item data for that store will be simple, smooth, and easy process for the user.
+Moving items to your cart will provide easy flexibility and usability (when dealing with multiple of the same item, deleting items from cart, etc.).
+Checking out and getting a map based on your shopping cart will be very useful and one of the main attractions to our application for users.

 # Team Members
 * Mina Bruso, minaalexandra96